Growth Trends for Related Jobs

 If this is your first photo shoot, don't be intimidated.
 It's okay to ask to see the shots throughout the session.

+A professional headshot is very important.
+This headshot should be a clear, close-up picture of your face, and it should look clean.
 Most actors have at least four photos in their profile, which include the most important headshots.
 Do a variety of poses and expressions to show your range, such as having your hair up or down, being clean-shaven or with facial hair; using natural lighting or studio lighting.

 When staging performance shots for your portfolio, there are many options to choose from.
 If you are currently in a production, you may want to have your photographer take shots at a rehearsal or during a performance.
 If you decide to have the photographer take performance photos, ask permission from the director in advance.
 You may find that there are many people who need grant permission for performance shots so ask before inviting the photographer.
 It's worth asking other actors if they are interested in adding new performance shots to their portfolios because you may get a discount if multiple actors are participating in the same shoot.